 - Flour.
 For making the roux.

 - Vegetables.
-Use the Cajun Holy Trinity of onion, bell peppers, and celery, along with garlic and okra.
+Use the Cajun Holy Trinity of onion, bell peppers, and celery, along with garlic (the Pope) and optional okra.

 - Seasonings.
 Use your favorite Cajun seasoning blend and a bit of salt and black pepper and bay leaves.
 Try my Homemade Cajun Seasoning blend.